yuanxiangyx/go_mqtt_distribute_middleware/Readme-EN.md

 ## support：
 Multiple Mqtt client message reception, distribution, filtering, distribution retry, etc. have been implemented.

-Distribution of different protocols:

-The distribution of HTTP/HTTPS services has been implemented, and distribution mechanisms for other service protocols will be iteratively added in the future.
+The distribution of HTTP/HTTPS/GRPC services has been implemented, and distribution mechanisms for other service protocols will be iteratively added in the future.

 ## Iteration：
-Consider integrating GPRC, databases, and other middleware services (such as Kafka, etc) in the future
+Consider integrating databases, and other middleware services (such as Kafka, etc) in the future

-Message format can be configured, etc